Do bed bugs bite more women or men?

 The National Center for Biotechnology Information describes pheromones in this article:

-The scientific theory is that in addition to carbon dioxide and warmth, bed bugs also use pheromones to find their meals (us), and may be more attracted to female pheromones.
-Just a theory, but a lot of research is being conducted on bed bugs and their pheromones, with the goal “death to bed bugs”.
+The scientific theory is that in addition to carbon dioxide and warmth, bed bugs also use pheromones to find their meals (us), and each other.
+They may be more attracted to female pheromones.
+While it’s just a theory, a lot of research is being conducted on bed bugs and their pheromones, with the goal “death to bed bugs” according to Scientific American.

 While it may appear that bed bugs prefer one person over another, the more likely explanation is that the other person is not reacting to bites.
 Because there is more research and testing to conduct while researchers learn more about them, it is possible bed bugs prefer one person over another, when there is more than one option (meal) available.